SriKarthi21/DairyDelights/README.md

 - This view should also allow user to provide the details required for placing order for the selected item.
   - The details should include the item details as well as the customer details.
 - The details should be persisted, and the customer should be acknowledged after the order is successfully placed.​
-- The app will request confirmation from the user to leave the view, if the user attempts to navigate away from this view without submitting the request.

 ##### Task 3 – Design Login View